-Tens of thousands of people have reported that they have fallen victim to a ticket fraud over the past few years and this has costs consumers millions.
-With this in mind here’s my top tips to avoid ticket fraud:
+Tens of thousands of people have reported that they have fallen victim to a ticket fraud over the past few years and this has cost consumers millions.
+With this in mind, here’s my top tips to avoid ticket fraud:

 - Do your homework

-Before you buy your tickets search the internet to find out when the tickets officially go on sale, how much they are being advertised for via official channels and who the promoted sellers are of the tickets.
+Before you buy your tickets search the internet to find out when the tickets officially go on sale, how much they are being advertised for via official channels, and who the promoted sellers of the tickets are.